'I respect the player, not the man' – David Silva's Real Sociedad move infuriates Lazio director

 That was until the past few weeks, however, as Lazio looked certain to be Silva's new home, with media reports claiming everything was agreed and a medical had been scheduled.

-But La Real caused something of a shock on Monday when, just a few hours after City announced plans to immortalise Silva with a statue, the Basque club confirmed the former Spain international was their new player.
+But La Real caused something of a shock on when, just a few hours after City announced plans to immortalise Silva with a statue, the Basque club confirmed the former Spain international was its new player.

 The news was said to have infuriated and stunned Lazio, and Tare's decision to release a brief – albeit withering – statement seemed to confirm the club's position.